darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Nope, everything must be in the correct order with no typos or mistakes, in order to achieve the absolute very best audio quality out of the QuadDAC.
 That's why I am enjoying this project so much, it's the ultimate challenge for me to achieve.
 Unlike the manufactures, I do not have the luxury of connecting the QuadDAC chip to a computer to see if there are any errors or mistakes in my code, I have to do it all by ear.
 Not to mention the manufacture most likely has an instruction manual, unlike me.
 That just increases the difficulty of this undertaking, in other words the ultimate challenge of a life time, for me.
 Sounds like fun to me.<br>

 ### My music does not sound overpowered sometimes?
-Charge your phone, the QuadDAC will see that your charging and increase the power level automatically.
-In reality the Lgv20 needs a much larger battery for the amount of power the QuadDAC requires to run in True Native Mode, but we make due with what we got.
-Theoretically the QuadDAC should be running at it’s absolute maximum power level when your battery is at 100% and your charging your phone.
-It is still undetermined at what battery percentage the QuadDAC starts to lower the power level, my theory is around 80%.
-Another reason as to why your music does not sound overpowered, the QuadDAC was not able to read the correct Ohms of your headphones, to fix unplug your headphones and plug them back in.<br>
+Can be due to the following:<br>
+1. The QuadDAC was not able to read the correct Ohms of your headphones, to fix unplug your headphones and plug them back in.<br>
+2. The phone is in low power mode.<br>
+3. Your battery is to low, it is undetermined on how much battery power we must have.
+I would say at least over 15%.<br>

 ### What is True Native Mode on a computer?
 "(1) The normal running mode of a computer, executing programs from its built-in instruction set.
 Contrast with emulation mode.
 See native language.
 (2) The highest performance state of a computer."<br>